humanai-foundation/ChoreoAI/ChoreoAI_Zixuan_Wang/pose_extraction/README.md

 We had no luck in managing configuration of OpenPose, so we switched to AlphaPose, which provided many different kinds of models for both 2D and 3D inference.

 ### AlphaPose Installation
 I would like to thank Mariel for providing the computing resources on Perlmutter.
-The installation document of AlphaPose on Perlmutter can be found [here](INSTALL.md).
+The installation document of AlphaPose on Perlmutter can be found [in this documentation](INSTALL.md).
 I have to admit that it focuses on a specific server, but I believe that it can be applied to any Linux server with CUDA driver version >= 12.0.

 ### Model Inference